Fusion86/HU-ATP/README.md

 ### Interpreter

 The interpreter will print all `print` and `println` output to the stdout.
 It will also print the return value of the entry point function (which may be None).

+### Compiler

+The compiler transforms your smickelscript source code into ARM Cortex-M0 assembly code.
+When then use the PlatformIO toolkit to compile and flash this code.

+The compiler has a few limitations compared to the interperter:

+- A function can have at most one argument.
+This is not a technical limitation, but it keeps the compiler code a lot simpler.
+- You can only have 4 local variables in each scope (aka function).
+This too keeps the compiler's code significantly less complex.
+- The println function is divided into multiple functions.
+These functions are `print_integer`, `print_str`, `println_integer`, `println_str`.
+- A `bool` type variable is translated into a int `0` or `1` by the compiler, this also means that you have to use either `print_integer` or `println_integer` to print a bool variable.
+- The compiler doesn't do a lot of 'logic checking', this means that the usually compiler won't stop you from writing stupid code.
+- You can't access variables in a higher stack layer. `if` and `while` statements do NOT create a new stack layer.

 ## Tests